Scaling theory of critical strain-stiffening in disordered elastic networks: Results

-As the strain-stiffening transition has been quite extensively studied in the literature using numerical simulations, it would be interesting at this point to test some of our predictions against numerical results available in the literature.
-Very recently~\cite{fred_arXiv_2022}, the rheology of fluid-immersed, strain-stiffened networks near $\gamma_{\rm c}$ has been numerically studied using overdamped simulations.
-It has been shown (cf.~Eq.~5 and Fig.~3c therein) that the excess viscosity at $\gamma_{\rm c}$ scales as $\kappa^{-\xi}$.
-The excess viscosity is related to the square of the non-affine displacements~\cite{asm_pnas_2012}, which we predict to scale as $\sim\kappa^{-2/3}$ (see Supplementary Information).
-In~\cite{fred_arXiv_2022}, it was found that $\xi\!\approx\!1.5/2.2\!\approx\!0.68$, in great quantitative agreement with our prediction.
+As mentioned above, the strain-stiffening transition has been quite extensively studied in the literature using numerical simulations of various biopolymer network models in both 2D and 3D.
+Consequently, it would be interesting to test some of our predictions against numerical results available in the literature.
+We arrange the discussion according to the order in which the relevant predictions appear in the text.

+{\bf (a) The non-affine displacements} --- We first consider the scaling relation in Eq.~\eqref{eq:na_displacements_squared_main} for the non-affine displacements squared at the critical strain, $u_{\mbox{ n.a.}}^2\!(\gamma_{\rm c},\kappa)$.
+Recently~\cite{fred_arXiv_2022}, the rheology of fluid-immersed, strain-stiffened networks near $\gamma_{\rm c}$ has been numerically studied in both 2D and 3D using overdamped simulations.
+A central quantity extracted in these simulation was the so-called ``excess viscosity'', which has been previously shown to be proportional to the square of the non-affine displacements~\cite{asm_pnas_2012}, and hence is directly relevant to the present discussion.
+In particular, it has been shown in~\cite{fred_arXiv_2022} (cf.~Eq.~5 and Fig.~3c therein) that the excess viscosity at $\gamma_{\rm c}$ scales as $\kappa^{-\xi}$, with $\xi\!\approx\!1.5/2.2\!\approx\!0.68$.
+This numerical finding is in great quantitative agreement with our prediction in Eq.~\eqref{eq:na_displacements_squared_main}, where we have $\xi\=2/3$.

+It is important to note that the observed scaling in Fig.~3c in~\cite{fred_arXiv_2022} spans $\kappa$ values between $10^{-5}$ and $10^{-3}$.
+Hence, the agreement with the theoretical prediction --- obtained for $\kappa\!\ll\!1$ without specifying the precise range of validity --- indicates that for the employed networks (with the adopted degree of connectivity $z$~\cite{fred_arXiv_2022}) critical scaling extends to these values of $\kappa$.
+Moreover, in~\cite{mackintosh_prl_2019} it was found that $\xi\!\approx\!0.677$ for 2D triangular networks (cf.~Fig.~S5b therein) and $\xi\!\approx\!0.668$ for 2D packing-derived networks (cf.~Fig.~S5d therein) over the same range of $\kappa$ values, yet again in excellent quantitative agreement with the prediction in Eq.~\eqref{eq:na_displacements_squared_main}.